razarcon3/mango-website/ReadMe.md

 Step 2: Edit index.html file (Comments included)

-Step 3: Create your own repo for research and upload files
+Step 3: Create your own repo for your research in your GitHub account and upload files

-Step 4: Creare a page for that (Repo Setting --> Pages --> Select Brach and Save)
+Step 4: Creare a page for that (Repo Setting --> Pages --> Select Brach and Save then GitHub Action will run and give Page URL for your page)

 ## index.html File Edit Help